Sciences

 Professional integration

-The integration rates are quite good, allowing 58% of students from our courses to access a job less than 6 months after the end of their master's degree (excluding continuation of thesis or studies), and among these nearly 2/3 have a job at the executive or engineering level (2018 figures).
+The integration rates are rather good, allowing 58% of students from our courses to access a job less than 6 months after the end of their master's degree (excluding the continuation of a thesis or studies), and among these nearly 2/3 have a job at the management or engineering level (2018 figures).

 Read more